How Effective Is Physiotherapy Treatment for Bell’s palsy?

 Movements

-A practitioner will ask you to perform a range of exercises that will be able to demonstrate the lack of movement and determine the scale of paralysis or damage.
-This could be actions such as closing your eyes, puckering your lips, raising your eyebrow or even trying to smile.
+A practitioner will ask you to perform a range of exercises to demonstrate the lack of movement and determine the scale of paralysis or damage.
+These could include actions such as closing your eyes, puckering your lips, raising your eyebrow, or even trying to smile.

 Bloods